AdvPythonFS25/Covid-19-Dashboard-Project/README.md

 An interactive dashboard providing insights to the global COVID-19 pandemic, developed for the *Programming for Data Science* course at the Univeristy of Bern.

 ## 🌍 Project Overview
+The current project is going on in one of the branches that is called lysandersbranch.
+It will be made main as soon as possible.
 This project aims to create a reporting tool for the Covid-19 outbreak that allows users to explore cases and deaths across countries/regions at specific time spans using data from the [WHO’s Global Health Observatory](https://www.who.int/data/gho).

 ## 🛠️ Installation Guide